Q-ball-like solitons on the M2-brane with worldvolume fluxes: Dynamics of the solutions

 \section{Dynamics of the solutions}

-In this section we would like to explore the dynamics under a Lorentz Boost and Galilean transformation.
-Since we are not in a covariant formulation but in a LCG, it is not enough to compute the transformed solutions since it is not guaranteed that the transformed solutions will remain being solutions of the system, hence, we will study them with care.
+In this section we study the dynamics of the analytic solutions previously found under a Lorentz Boost and under a Galilean transformation.
+Since we are studying the propagation of excitation over the membrane it is not mandatory that their propagation to be relativistic, hence we will analyze the two cases.
+We will see that the Galilean one is more restrictive.
+A particularity of our approach is that we work in the LCG and not in a covariant formulation, hence, it is not enough to compute the transformed solutions to guarantee that they still remain being solutions of the system, hence, it is need to study them with care.
+In first place we will make general considerations valid for all the solutions considered , alaytic and numerical, that satisfy the ansatz $\partial_{\sigma}f\propto \partial_{\rho} f$.